mebs/CM4-NAS/README.md

 - **HDDs power**: Labeled "SATA_PWR".
 This is the power rail for the hard drives.

 ## Assembly
+### Manufacturing
+There is a *Fab* folder at the repo's root.
+This folder contains all the files that you need to order PCBs from a manufacturer.
+You will find in the folder a Fab.zip archive that is all you need to order from JLC PCB.
+I'll make sure that the archive is always updated as the design is changed.

 ### Required Parts
-I'll do a more detailed breakdown of all the parts as I build this document (resistor values etc.), but it's worth mentioning the main parts.
+I'll do a more detailed breakdown of all the parts as I build this document (resistor values etc.), but it's worth mentioning the parts that have specific footprints and were used to design the board.
 Links to DigiKey Canada are provided.
 - **[High density connectors](https://www.digikey.ca/en/products/detail/hirose-electric-co-ltd/DF40C-100DS-0.4V%2851%29/1969495)**: You will need these to connect the CM4 to the board.
 They can be very daunting, but I found [this video](https://www.youtube.com/watch?v=eukcrFc18P4) of someone neatly soldering them with a hot air gun.
 Never did it myself, can't wait to try when I get the hot air gun.
 - **[MagJack](https://www.digikey.ca/en/products/detail/bel-fuse-inc/0826-1G1T-43-F/2107992)**: I made the footprint for this specific one.
 - **[Fan controller](https://www.digikey.ca/en/products/detail/microchip-technology/EMC2301-1-ACZL-TR/4696431)**: This chip is the exact same one that is on the official IO board and it's controlled by the CM4 through I²C.
 - **[ESD sinks](https://www.digikey.ca/en/products/detail/texas-instruments/TPD4EUSB30DQAR/2503671)**: They are optional in my (very uninformed) opinion.
 I think they were included on the IO board for POE applications mostly.
 - **[Signal buffer](https://www.digikey.ca/en/products/detail/diodes-incorporated/74LVC1G07SE-7/2356550)**: Used to buffer RUN_PG signal to be able to wake the CM4 from a sleep state.
 Not needed if you're not planning on doing that.

-### Manufacturing
+### Building
-*Coming soon*
+I did not build a prototype yet, but I'll update this section with more details once I do.

+To build the board, you will need a soldering iron and a hot air gun (or a reflow oven).
+I would recommend starting with the Hirose high density connectors as they are without a doubt the hardest part.
+[This video](https://www.youtube.com/watch?v=eukcrFc18P4) I referred to earlier is a good starting point, it makes for a fine tutorial.
+Once the HD connectors are in place, you can move on to the ESD sinks if you want them.
+They are very small and can also be challenging, but they're definitely not as critical as the HD connectors.

+The rest of the parts should be fairly easy to solder with a standard iron.
+As is tradition, make sure to start with the lowest components first (resistors, fan controller, etc.) before moving on to the taller ones (headers, PCIe slot, USB connector, MagJack, etc.) since it makes it easier to work around them.

 ## Diagrams and Pinouts
-*Coming soon*
+*Coming eventually*

 # Next Steps